ppercent/Computrace-Workaround/README.md

 # Computrace-Workaround
-This code is meant to be executed when your device power up using task scheduler (requires admin).
+This code is meant to be executed when your device power up using task scheduler.
 When the computer power off it should run a script to disable wlan interface as well.

 ## How to use this
 - Create a new task, add events trigger for start/stop session/computer